akshita760/Crud/README.md

 note: users may have added few records so first fetch records delete existing record then use it.

+Instructions :
+1.) machine should have node and mongo installed
+2.) npm install
+3.) nodemon app.js

 User interface is not taken care... only the MVC and MVVM architecture of project development is considered in this.

 Fields